reaktoro/reaktoro-jupyter-book/installation/installation-using-cmake.md

 # Installation using CMake

-Reaktoro has several software and library dependencies that need to be pre-installed for its successful compilation and installation using [CMake](https://cmake.org/).
+Reaktoro has several external software and library dependencies that need to be pre-installed for its successful compilation and installation using [CMake](https://cmake.org/).
 To greatly simplify the building process of Reaktoro for Linux, Windows, and macOS, you'll need